mohitpai/journey-optimizer.en/help/using/email/email-templates.md

     ![](assets/email_designer-template-name.png)

 1. Click **[!UICONTROL Save]**.

+This template is saved into the content template list.
+[Learn more](content-templates.md)

 Next time you create an email, you can use this template to build your content.
 [Learn how](#use-saved-template)